nikki-lea/frontend-2020/javascript.md

 ### Null or Undefined
 Null is assigned and explicitly means nothing.
 Undefined mean that the variable is declared but does not have a value. null !== undefined but null == undefined.
 Both are falsey.

+### Double and Triple Equals
+=== is strict equality, will compare exact values, whereas == is loose equality and will declare two falsey items as equal even if they are different, such as with 0 and "".
+Generally you can use === ford deep object equality whereas you use == for references.

+### Same Origin Policy
+foo.com can only make requests to admin.foo.com, unless the endpoint at admin.foo.com as added the domain to their allow list.

 References:
 - https://reactkungfu.com/2015/07/why-and-how-to-bind-methods-in-your-react-component-classes/